Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 1p Mobile

 There are no regular monthly charges on 1p Mobile.
-You’ll just pay for what you actually use at the rate of 1p/minute, 1p/text and 1p/MB.
+You’ll just pay for what you actually use at the rates of 1p/minute, 1p/text and 1p/MB.
 Alternatively, smartphone owners can buy a one-month bundle such as 10GB data for £10 per month or 50GB data for £15 per month.
 One important requirement of 1p Mobile is the fact you’re required to add at least £10 of credit every 120 days.
 Whilst there’s no obligation to actually spend this credit, your Pay As You Go balance would simply grow over time if you didn’t use up the credit.
 1p Mobile is operated by Telecommunications Management Limited which is part of the FTSE 250-listed Telecom Plus PLC group.
 The network has been in operation since September 2016.

 For more information, see our full 1p Mobile review. |